lrmantovani10/Outfit-Forecast-Frontend/README.md

 How to run the unit test cases:
 - Since we are using React Native, we can no longer test functions using the traditional approach of having a test file and matching the observed output to the predicted one.
 Rather, we must check if the texts / images on the screen are aligned with what we expect to be displayed.
-Nonetheless, the testing file (app/functions/frontend_function_tests.js) was modified to include tests that can be run inside the
+Nonetheless, some parts of the testing file (app/functions/frontend_function_tests.js) was modified to include tests that can be run inside the
-React functions we made
+React functions we made, when applicable

 Notes on testing: